shubhktr1012/cv-ai-service/README.md

 The project consists of two main components:

-1.  **Python Backend (`cv-ai-service`)**: A Flask application that exposes a RESTful API for the AI service.
+1.  **Python Backend (`rag-document-engine`)**: A Flask application that exposes a RESTful API for the AI service.
 It uses LangChain and Google's Gemini Pro model to power the RAG functionality.
-2.  **Node.js API Gateway (`cv-api-gateway`)**: A GraphQL API gateway built with Apollo Server and Express.
+2.  **Node.js API Gateway (`rag-document-gateway`)**: A GraphQL API gateway built with Apollo Server and Express.
 It provides a clean, modern interface for interacting with the backend service.

 Here is a high-level diagram of the architecture:
 [Client] -> [GraphQL API Gateway (Node.js)] -> [RESTful API (Python)] -> [RAG Model]